hicommonwealth/edgeware-contracts-tutorials/5/adding-functionality.md

 Adding Functionality
 ===

-So in this part we will add functionality to our Ballot so that people:
+In this part we will add functionality to our Ballot so that:
-- Can cast vote on proposals
+- People can vote on proposals
-- Delegate their votes to other people
+- People can delegate their votes
-- Chairperson can assign voting rights to people
+- The chairperson can assign voting rights

 ### Contract Functionality

 #### **Constructor**:
-To begin with lets update the constuctor of our contract.
-As you can see in the code sample, the constrcutor now accepts an `Option<Vector<String>>`.
-The constrcutor expects a vector of strings to be passed as input we can check if the vector containing strings is provided using:
+Let's first update the constuctor of our contract.
+As you can see in the code sample on the right, the constrcutor now accepts an `Option<Vector<String>>` parameter.
+The constrcutor expects a vector of strings as inpput.
+We need to update the constructor so that the provided proposal names are used to create the `Proposal` objects and added to our ballot storage.
+To check if the vector ontaining strings is provided:
 ```rust
 if proposal_name.is_some() {
     names = proposal_name.unwrap()